Rakhisharma/online-iframe-editor/README.md

 - Build your own iframe

 ## Contribution guideline:
-- If you found a bug, please feel free to open an issue.
+- If you find a bug, please feel free to open an issue.
 - If you would like to contribute, please comment on the issue.

 ## How to setup the project: